If YOUR files are really doomed, it will be only YOUR fault

 - When you copy a digital file from one computer folder to another, the copy is identical to the first version.
 When you upload them to places like Facebook, or Google Cloud, and then download them again, the file you get is different from the original

 - The archives of websites of 18+ years ago consist of files that still “just work”.
 The archives of websites made 18 months ago are useless without installing and restarting lots of complex, interdependent software programs and libraries

-- Services like Google Docs do not let you sort or organize your files [in any way] that prioritizes the new over the important.
+- Services like Google Docs do not let you sort or organize your files [in any way] that is not “prioritize the new over the important”.

 - [all this] seems to reduce the value of any individual creative act.
 Rather than warranting their own file, [your data and creations] are all just lines in a database, somewhere in the sky.

 - This lack of control, together with mobile apps that don’t work with each other, has lead many people to use their email inboxes to organize files.
 An “inefficient, terribly designed” solution, that works because it minimizes dependencies.

 The real nature of the change, and its cost